melvyniandrag/LinuxClassRepo/2025Linux.md

 Make files for your user and see how you can play with permissions such that when you `su` to a different user, that user can't read or execute the file.

+File permissions vs directory permissions file r, w, x obvious

+Directory Permission	What it lets you do r	List file names inside the directory w	Add/remove/rename files inside the directory x	Enter and access contents of the directory

 ### git + ssh group activity
 Students all pull down a git repo I made that will hold public keys.